 Councillor wants Pride Month proclamation

-A member of Norfolk council flagged an oversight Tuesday as Ontario entered the second week of Pride Month.
+A member of Norfolk council flagged an oversight on June 9 as Ontario entered the second week of Pride Month.

 Waterford Coun.
 Kim Huffman pointed out that Norfolk does not have a Pride rainbow flag in its inventory, nor has the municipality issued a news release proclaiming June as Pride Month in Norfolk County.
 She would like that changed.